 8.5.2 Contaminated needles and other contaminated sharps shall not be bent, recapped or removed unless the employer can demonstrate that no alternative is feasible or that such action is required by a specific medical or dental procedure.

-8.5.3 Such bending, recapping or needle removal must be accomplished through the use of a mechanical device or a one-handed technique.
+8.5.3 Such bending, recapping or needle removal must be accomplished through the use of a mechanical device or a one-handed technique (e.g., brush, dustpan, tongs or forceps).

-8.5.4 Contaminated needles and other sharps shall not be recapped or removed.
-When situations dictate the removal of these objects the use of a mechanical device or a one-handed technique shall be required (e.g., brush, dustpan, tongs or forceps).
-All items contaminated with bodily fluids shall be placed in appropriate containers until properly disposed of or reprocessed.
+8.5.4 All items contaminated with bodily fluids shall be placed in appropriate containers until properly disposed of or reprocessed.

 8.5.5 Immediately or as soon as possible after use, contaminated reusable sharps shall be placed in appropriate containers until properly reprocessed.
 These containers shall be: closable to prevent employees from reaching into them, puncture resistant, labeled or color-coded in accordance with this standard, and leakproof on the sides and bottom.